martinbaker/xtextadd/xgener/readme.md

   <li>PREFIX Operator comes before single operand (such as -3). </li>
   <li>SUFFIX Operator comes after single operand  (such as x++)</li>
   <li>CALLER Sets what EObject is returned if match is found, Applies to all following entries until it is changed. </li>
-  <li>OUTER Allows multiple entries with the same precidence. </li>
+  <li>OUTER Allows multiple entries with the same precedence. </li>
   <li>BRACKET an entry inside brackets '[ ... ]' </li>
   <li>BRACES an entry inside curly brackets '{ ... }' </li>
   <li>PARENTHESIS an entry inside parenthesis '( ... )' </li>
   <li>ANGLE an entry inside angle brackets '&lt; ... &gt;' </li>
-  <li>MEMBERFEATURE object name: identities seperated by '.', '?.' or '::' </li>
+  <li>MEMBERFEATURE object name: identities separated by '.', '?.' or '::' </li>
 </ul>
 <h4>PRIMARY</h4>
 <p>The entries in this section can be in any order.
 Each entry represents a type of statement in the language.
 Note our language need not make a distinction between a 'statement' and an 'expression' if they both return the same type. </p>